Isaacjohn55/DataScience-Learning/README.md

 NOTE: “Timestamp is the unique identifier of the data; it shouldn’t be used as an input in the model”

-After applying various algorithms like Linear Regression, Lasso, Ridge, Random Forest Xgboost gave the best performance and my MAPE score comes out to be 0.01925
+After applying various algorithms like Linear Regression, Lasso, Ridge, Random Forest and Xgboost and Xgboost gave the best performance and my MAPE score comes out to be 0.01925